EliGilmour/Eli-1/_posts/2022-11-29-Group1homept1.md

 d.
 An integer can be changed with addition and subtraction and a string is a set number or string of letters.

 Answer = D

+# My practice questions

+1. You want to store the number of cheeseburgers in a resturant.
+What is the best variable name and data type?

+A. numcheeseburgers, integer
+b. cheeseburgers, text
+c. numcheeseburgers, string
+d. ischeeseburgers, boolean

+Answer = ?

+2. How do you store the amount of food the students eat in the classroom?
+Choose the best variable name and data type:

+A. IDfood, string
+b. whatfood, integer
+c. amountoffood, boolean
+d. amounoffood, integer

+Answer = ?

+3. Is eatingallthefoodintheworld a better option than eatingfood?

+A. yes
+b.
+No

+Answer = ?